ddbj/www/_jga/submission-e.md

 ## Array based (Genotypes, SNP, Expression)  {#array}

-The JGA accepts processed data from all types of array based technologies, such as genotypes, gene expression, methylations, etc.
+The JGA accepts processed data from all types of array based technologies, such as genotypes, gene expression, methylations, etc. We recommend a submission format compliant with [GEA](/gea/overview-e.html).

 We are very flexible regarding these submissions and would accept all types of files affiliated to the array experiment into the JGA Analysis.